darbio/serverless-oauth2-server/README.md

 ```

 `id` is a unique string identifier for the client (e.g. guid).
 `jwtSecret` is used to sign the JWTs and can be shared with the client to verify JWTs.
+This can be anything but it is recommended that it is a 256-bit key.
 `grantType` is the type of grant allowed to be used by this client.
 `redirectUris` are the allowed redirect URLs for this client.